EXTRADEEN/My-second-repository/permissions/README.md

 10-mirror_permissions - Script that sets the mode of the file "hello" the same as "olleh" 's mode 11-directories_permissions - Script that adds execute permisions to all subdirectories of the current directory for the owner, group owner and all other users.Regular files are not changed
-12-directory_permissions - Script that creates a directory caled "my_dir" with permissions 751 in the working directory
+12-directory_permissions - Script that creates a directory caled "my_dir" with permissions 751 in the working directory 13-change_group - Script that changes the group owner to school for file helle